-6In some instances it will be inappropriate for the Department chair or the Program Director to serve as both review committee chair and filekeeper; in such cases, the role of review committee chair and filekeeper shall be assumed by some other faculty member, to be appointed by the Dean of the Faculty from among the other members of the review committee.
+&lt;sup>6In some instances it will be inappropriate for the Department chair or the Program Director to serve as both review committee chair and filekeeper; in such cases, the role of review committee chair and filekeeper shall be assumed by some other faculty member, to be appointed by the Dean of the Faculty from among the other members of the review committee.

-7In all instances, the filekeeper is to serve as an impartial facilitator and materials collector for the candidate's file, and in that capacity, (s)he should be neither an advocate nor a detractor for the candidate seeking a decision before the Appointments & Promotions Committee.
-The filekeeper shall not bias the review committee letter to reflect her/his personal position taken on the merits of the case.
-The filekeeper's personal views are to be expressed anonymously as part of the objective summary of the committee discussions in the review committee letter and then elaborated upon in her/his required personal letter added to the candidate's file.
+&lt;sup>7In all instances, the filekeeper is to serve as an impartial facilitator and materials collector for the candidate's file, and in that capacity, the filekeeper should be neither an advocate nor a detractor for the candidate seeking a decision before the Appointments & Promotions Committee.
+The filekeeper shall not bias the review committee letter to reflect the filekeeper's personal position taken on the merits of the case.
+The filekeeper's personal views are to be expressed anonymously as part of the objective summary of the committee discussions in the review committee letter and then elaborated upon in the filekeeper's required personal letter added to the candidate's file.
 (Added October 16, 2007)